After

 Faery metal was very responsive to magic, both in sensing and

-spell.
-If the blood of another got on the blades then any damage
+if the blood of another got on the blades then any damage

 done to the wielder would instantly backfire on the attacker as